ichard26/ichard26.github.io/content/blog/2025/pip-25.1/index.md

 option.

 > [!tip] What are Dependency Groups?
-> [Dependency Groups] are the modern standardized replacement for `requirements.txt` files
+> [Dependency Groups] are the modern standardized replacement for non-pinned
-> and extras that are not meant for use by end-users.
+> subject-specific `*-requirements.txt` files and extras that are not meant for use by end users.
 >
 > They are meant to replace files like `test-requirements.txt` or extras like `[test]`,
 > `[dev]`, or `[doc]`.
 They are defined in a `pyproject.toml` file under the